Stonesjtu/pytorch_memlab/README.md

-pytorch memlab
+pytorch_memlab
 ======

-A **CUDA** memory management laboratory for pytorch, it consists of different parts about the memory:
+A simple and accurate **CUDA** memory management laboratory for pytorch, it consists of different parts about the memory:
-  - A `line_profiler` style CUDA memory profiler
+  - A `line_profiler` style CUDA memory profiler with simple API.
   - A reporter to inspect tensors occupying the CUDA memory.
   - An interesting feature to temporarily move all the CUDA tensors into CPU memory for courtesy, and of course the backward transferring.